 Emerging Young Voices

 We involve the voices and concerns of a diversity of youth in any and all efforts to mitigate and adapt to global warming as the youth of today will fully inherit the world of ‘tomorrow.’
 They are our future leaders, farmers, politicians, luminaries, and community organizers.
-Our partnership with the Youth Forum at the U.N. creates the opportunity to insure that emerging leadership is woven into the fabric of our work.
+Our partnership with the new global Co-Network (formed initially as the U.N.'s Youth Forum) creates the opportunity to ensure that emerging leadership is woven into the fabric of our work.
 Not only is it our responsibility to bring young people into the spaces and places where important decisions are made, it is our responsibility to respect and adopt their unique perspectives.
 We believe that involving youth in conversations that count leads to more innovative and creative solutions to the complex challenges we will be embracing.

 There is at present no such thing as “clean energy.”
 Renewable energy sources such as wind or solar and alternative transportation options such as electric vehicles incorporate fossil fuel based materials that are mined, designed using earth metals, transported to consumers, and leave behind toxic waste.
 These processes all “embody” energy-producing levels of greenhouse gases.
 There is no free lunch!
 Navigating the transition to new sources of energy as technology continues to ramp up our need for electricity, it is important for societies around the globe to learn about the social and ecological impacts that occur from cradle (initial step in the creation of any material) to grave (the end of life of a material/ where it ends up) of any and all renewables.